-Note: this post was updated in September 2021 with two new spreadsheets for Facebook and Landing Page ops.
+Note: this post was updated in September 2022 with one new spreadsheets to help with SEO forecasting.

 One of our team values at Tuff is to work smarter, not harder.
 For the work that we do, this often means creating clear and repeatable processes.

 We also think dashboards are a little overrated.

 Although they give you a snapshot of important metrics, and they look good, dashboards aren’t great at providing the details or context that effective data-driven decision making requires.

 This is why spreadsheets have been such a staple for our growth marketing agency, helping us to collaborate more efficiently with our startup partners, track budgets and core metrics, see our growth more clearly, organize our experiments, and get more work done.

 That being said, building the right spreadsheets that are actually helpful and relevant to your startup can be time-consuming.
 We’d love to help.

 We’ve pulled together a list of the essential spreadsheets and templates we have used and improved to help prioritize experiments, run campaigns, and track growth for Tuff and our startup partners.

 Let’s jump in…